 How to detect counterfeit money in 4 easy steps ?

-1. Check the paper and raised print.
+paper and raised print.

 Banknotes are printed on special paper that gives them unique feel.
 Most of notes are made from cotton fiber paper, unlike most common paper, which is made of wood fiber (used by most of counterfeiters).
 By running your finger across the note you can feel raised print areas.